secure-software-engineering/secucheck/README.md

 ## How to build SecuCheck manually

-* First build the SecuCheck-core analysis using the [link](https://github.com/secure-software-engineering/secucheck-core/tree/SCC-1.1.0#how-to-build-secucheck-core-manually).
+* First build the SecuCheck-Core analysis using the [link](https://github.com/secure-software-engineering/secucheck-core/tree/SCC-1.1.0#how-to-build-secucheck-core-manually).

 * Then build the SecuCheck
 * Git clone the SecuCheck repository